Raspberry Pi Images

 NOTE: When the Raspberry Pi boots for the first time, it resizes the file system to fill the SD card, this can make the first boot take some time.

-On a Pi3, our image comes up as a Wifi access point.
+Our image comes up as a Wifi access point.
 The SSID is ubiquityrobotXXXX where XXXX is part of the MAC address.
 The wifi password is

 Once connected, it is possible to log into the Pi with